-Based on the preceding Rent Comparability Grid, we determined that the achievable market rent for the renovated one-bedroom units at Larry Moore Manor is \$950.
+Based on the preceding Rent Comparability Grid, we determined that the achievable market rent for the renovated one-bedroom units at John Sparks Manor is \$1,100.

-The following table compares the proposed collected rents at the subject site with achievable market rents for selected units.
-Note that because the Section 8 contract rent exceeds the maximum allowable level, the maximum rents for the Atlanta-Sandy Springs-Roswell HUD Metro FMR Area are considered in this analysis.
-This enables us to consider the competitiveness of the rents in the event the Section 8 rental assistance is unavailable and the site operates exclusively under Tax Credit program guidelines.
+The following table compares the programmatic collected rent at the subject site with achievable market rent for the renovated subject units.
+Note that because the Section 8 contract rents exceed the maximum allowable levels, the maximum allowable rents for the Atlanta-Sandy Springs-Roswell HUD Metro FMR Area are considered in the following table.
+This enables us to consider the competitiveness of the rent for the project in the unlikely non-subsidized scenario.

+Achievable Collected Market Rent

+Proposed Achievable Proposed Rent as Sh

-Achievable Collected Market Rent Bedroom Type Proposed Subject Achievable Market Rent Proposed Rent as Share of Achievable Market Rent One-Bedroom \$775-50% \$930-60% \$950 81.6% 97.9%
+Bedroom Type Subject Market Rent Achievable Market Rent

+One-Bedroom \$775-50% \$1,100 70.5%

+One-Beardonn \$930-60% \$1,100 84.5%